FAQ Ovulation Test Kits-Using Ovulation Test Strips

 What to do if not ovulating?

-How accurate are ovulation tests?
+How accurate are ovulation test strips?

 What does a prolonged LH surge mean?